Eason-Jin/Unojoy-Simulator-Rig/README.md

 ![Shifter Top](Assets/shifter_CAD_top.png)
 The tabs on the red part and the blue hooks are, again, for rubber bands for auto-centering horizontally (we keep this project low-budget💸).
 The slots that the shifter go in have a slightly narrow entrance, this allows the shifter to "pop" in place and stay there. \
 \
 There are holes on the side walls for the wire to run through.
-Another wire will run along the shift rod, when it moves into position, the wires will contact and completes the ciruit.
+Another wire will run along the shift rod, when it moves into position, the wires will contact and complete the ciruit.
 #### Shifter movement:
 ![Shifter Movement](Assets/shifter_movement.gif)

+Considering the amount of connections needed for shifter and gear knob alone, I might migrate some of the inputs to a second Arduino.
+This will also allow for more buttons and switches to be added in the future.
 ### Gear Knob
 # TODO